 - molasses: use cooking molasses or fancy molasses in this recipe

 For the layers:

-How to Make a Gingerbread Ice Cream Sundae
+🥄 How to Make Gingerbread Spice Mix

 To make your own gingerbread spice, combine the following and store in a small jar.
 You'll only need one teaspoon of this mix, but you can save the rest to make Gingerbread Spiced Granola, Sweet and Spicy Gingerbread Spiced Nuts, or this healthy Chia Gingerbread Smoothie.

 - ½ teaspoon ground cloves

 - ½ teaspoon ground nutmeg